 Ray LaHood served as the 16th Secretary of Transportation from January 23, 2009 to July 2, 2013.
 During his term, LaHood led an agency of more than 55,000 employees and a $70 billion budget that oversees air, maritime, and surface transportation missions.
 Before becoming Secretary of Transportation, LaHood served for 14 years in the U.S. House of Representatives from the 18th District of Illinois (from 1995-2009).
 During that time he served on the House Transportation and Infrastructure Committee, the House Appropriations Committee and the House Permanent Select Committee on Intelligence.
 He also chaired four bipartisan retreats to help restore civility to the House of Representatives.
 Prior to his election to the House, he served as Chief of Staff to House Republican Leader Robert Michel, whom he succeeded in representing the 18th District, and as District Administrative Assistant to Congressman Thomas Railsback.
 He also served in the Illinois State Legislature.
 Before his career in government, Secretary LaHood was a junior high school teacher.
 He received his degree from Bradley University in Peoria, Illinois.
 He was also director of the Rock Island County Youth Services Bureau and Chief planner for the Bi-States Metropolitan Planning Commission in Illinois.

-Isaac Lee is the Chief News & Digital Officer of Univision News and CEO of Fusion.
-Isaac is responsible for leading the Company’s news division, including strategic and editorial oversight of programming and production across the Univision Networks, Univision Local Media and Univision Interactive Media.
+Isaac Lee is the Chief News, Entertainment & Digital Officer for Univision Communications Inc. Isaac is responsible for leading the Company’s news division, including strategic and editorial oversight of programming and production across the Univision Networks, Univision Local Media and Univision Interactive Media.
 For the first time in the company’s 50-year history, the news division started publishing English-language content and began drawing serious attention from the U.S. mainstream media, while continue to meet its commitment to inform, engage and empower the U.S. Hispanic community.
 With a background in print journalism and digital media, Isaac became the editorial director of Semana, the most influential and internationally recognized magazine in Colombia at the age of 26.
 Most recently Isaac founded and served as chairman and editor-in-chief of PODER magazine.
 He spent the past 14 years in editorial roles leading top journalistic teams at prominent publications serving Spanish-speaking audiences in the U.S. and Latin America.

 Mike Murphy is one of the Republican Party’s most successful political media consultants, having handled strategy and advertising for more than 26 successful gubernatorial and senatorial campaigns.
 Mike served as senior strategist for both John McCain’s first campaign for President in 2000 and Arnold Schwarzenegger’s historic election as Governor of California.
 He has directed successful campaigns for GOP Governors and Senators including Jeb Bush, Mitt Romney, Terry Branstad, Lamar Alexander, Jeff Sessions.
 Slade Gorton, Dirk Kempthorne, Tommy Thompson and John Engler.
 A partner in the Washington DC based Revolution Agency, Mike also advises several Fortune 500 corporations and several of America’s largest trade associations, working with industries including insurance, energy, financial services and commercial real estate.
 Mike attended the Edmund Walsh School of Foreign Service at Georgetown University.
 In 2001 he was an Institute of Politics Fellow at Harvard's JFK School of Government.